Simple-temp/react-volunteer-client/README.md

 # react-volunteer
-Technology: react, react-bootstrap, firebase , react-router-dom, @date-io/date-fns, @material-ui/pickers, react-hook-form, react-stripe.<br>
+Technology: react, react-bootstrap, firebase ,react-hooks, react-router-dom, @date-io/date-fns, @material-ui/pickers, react-hook-form, react-stripe.<br>
 this website are 80% responsive. the 3 three request are using this website. data are also dynamic. the avilable page are
 1. home page